patricsteiner/patricsteiner.github.io/_pages/about.md

 ## Projects
 Some hobby projects I recently launched:
+- [Samsboard](https://samsboard.vercel.app): A minimal virtual post-it board that helps you get a great overview of everything that's going on in your life.
+Tech: Svelte, Supabase
 - [OnyxRetro](https://onyxretro.web.app/):  A fresh app for online retrospectives with the goal to be as easy to use as possible (as opposed to common alternatives).
+Tech: Ionic, Firebase
 - [Corona Simulator](https://patricsteiner.github.io/corona-simulator/): A visual simulation to help people understand how we can keep the spread of a virus under control.
+Tech: Angular, TypeScript

 ## And here's the long story: My journey to computer science